 Calculation of wages for incomplete month’s work

-The Amendment Act provided a method to calculate the wage for workers who have not completed a whole month of service.
+The Amendment Act provided a method to calculate the monthly wages for workers who have not completed a whole month of service.

 Amendment of working hours and flexible work arrangements in the Employment Amendment Act 2022

-The Amendment Act has reduced the number of working hours from 48 to 45.
+The Amendment Act has reduced the number of maximum working hours from 48 hours to 45 hours.

 On top of that, the Act also provides that an employee may apply to an employer for a flexible working arrangement to vary the hours of work, days of work, or place of work in relation to his employment.